-Exercise during pregnancy gives newborn brain development a head startNovember 10th, 2013 in Neuroscience /
+Exercise during pregnancy gives newborn brain development a head startNovember 10, 2013 in Medicine & Health / Neuroscience

 As little as 20 minutes of moderate exercise three times per week during pregnancy enhances the newborn child's brain development, according to researchers at the University of Montreal and its affiliated CHU Sainte-Justine children's hospital.
 This head-start could have an impact on the child's entire life.

 "Our research indicates that exercise during pregnancy enhances the newborn child's brain development," explained Professor Dave Ellemberg, who led the study.
 "While animal studies have shown similar results, this is the first randomized controlled trial in humans to objectively measure the impact of exercise during pregnancy directly on the newborn's brain.
 We hope these results will guide public health interventions and research on brain plasticity.
 Most of all, we are optimistic that this will encourage women to change their health habits, given that the simple act of exercising during pregnancy could make a difference for their child's future."

 Ellemberg and his colleagues Professor Daniel Curnier and PhD candidate Élise Labonté-LeMoyne presented their findings today at the Neuroscience 2013 congress in San Diego.

 Not so long ago, obstetricians would tell women to take it easy and rest during their pregnancy.
 Recently, the tides have turned and it is now commonly accepted that inactivity is actually a health concern.
 "While being sedentary increases the risks of suffering complications during pregnancy, being active can ease post-partum recovery, make pregnancy more comfortable and reduce the risk of obesity in the children," Curier explained.
 "Given that exercise has been demonstrated to be beneficial for the adult's brain, we hypothesized that it could also be beneficial for the unborn child through the mother's actions."